-In this analogy, think of the sensor as the hyperexcitable muscle spindles.
+In this analogy, think of the sensor as the muscle spindles.
 The sensor thinks there is a hand present all the time so it continues to dispense soap.
-The spindles are so excited they think that the muscles are being stretched too far all of the time, so they shout to the spinal cord to turn on the stretch reflex.
+The spindles think that the muscles are being stretched too far all of the time, so they shout to the spinal cord to turn on the stretch reflex.

 Think of the brain as the computer in the automatic soap dispenser.
 The computer is unable to communicate effectively with the sensor to say, “Stop dispensing the soap!
 There’s no hand under there!”
-In the same way, the brain is unable to quiet the hyperexcited muscle spindles, so the stretch reflex continues to be activated which leads to continual contraction of the muscle.
+In the same way, the brain is unable to quiet the hyperexcited stretch reflex, so it continues to be activated which leads to continual contraction of the muscle.

 The Stages of Recovery

-A physical therapist, Signes Brunnstrom, developed the Brunnstrom Approach back in the 1960s to help medical professionals and survivors better understand muscle tone changes and recovery after a stroke.
+A physical therapist, Signe Brunnstrom, developed the Brunnstrom Approach back in the 1960s to help medical professionals and survivors better understand muscle tone changes and recovery after a stroke.

 Typically, we’d see someone move through these stages until they reached normal muscle tone and movement, but often survivors get stuck in one of these stages.